Locally nilpotent derivations on $\mathbb{A}^2$-fibrations with $\mathbb{A}^1$-fibration kernels: Examples

 \section{Examples}

-In this section we mainly give examples (see Example \ref{Ex_red1} and Example \ref{Ex_red2}) to show that the equivalent condition (II) in Theorem \ref{Thm_A2-Fib_A1-Ker} can't be reduced.
+In this section our main aim is to discuss examples (see Example \ref{Ex_red1} and Example \ref{Ex_red2}) to demonstrate that the equivalent condition (II) in Theorem \ref{Thm_A2-Fib_A1-Ker} can't be reduced further.
 However, we start with the following example where we have constructed two non-trivial $\A{2}$-fibrations $B$ and $C$ over $R=k[X^2,X^3]$ having kernels isomorphic to a non-trivial $\A{1}$-fibration over $R$ with grade $2$ and $\infty$ respectively.